Avenka43/Elderly-Assistance-device/README.md

-# Elderly-Assistance-device
+# Quick_assistance_device_for_the_elderly
-Emergency Button device for elderly people.
+Creating a button device to help senior citizens during emergencies